Chocolate Walnut Torte

 Serve immediately or refrigerate up to 24 hours.
 Remove from the refrigerator 1 hour before serving.

-Recipe courtesy "Butter Sugar Flour Eggs" by Gale Gand, Rick Tramonto, Julia Moskin: Clarkson N. Potter Publishers, 1999
+Recipe courtesy of "Butter Sugar Flour Eggs" by Gale Gand, Rick Tramonto, Julia Moskin: Clarkson N. Potter Publishers, 1999